It's hard sometimes getting a good night's sleep. But it's dangerous not to. In all sorts of ways:

 Researchers at Washington State recently detailed a surprisingly high percentage of young people — around 18 percent — who have been affected by this psychological phenomenon.
 It can significantly alter sleep and negatively impact lives, the study found.

 Exploding head syndrome can lead to another sleep disorder, too, known as …

 In deepest sleep, the body is at rest, largely unresponsive to the brain.
 A sudden interruption of that sleep can lead to the mind waking but the body remaining at rest — a temporary paralysis, lasting from several seconds to several minutes.
 When you're awake and you can't move, a good deal of panic also can set in.

 Regular sleep paralysis (not the isolated kind) is a type of narcolepsy, often characterized by excessive sleepiness during the day that is not caused by problems sleeping at night.
 People with narcolepsy often fall quickly, deeply into sleep.
-Many experience cataplexy, "suddenly feeling paralyzed or weak in the head, legs or other body parts especially after excitement or laughing."
+Many experience cataplexy, "suddenly feeling paralyzed or weak in the head, legs or other body parts especially after excitement or laughing," according to Stanford.

 4. Kleine-Levin Syndrome (KLS)

 This condition, colloquially known as Sleeping Beauty Syndrome, is characterized by bouts of excessive sleeping — most of the day and night — and can last from a few days to several weeks.
 When people with KLS are awake during a bout, they're often confused, super-hungry and can have uninhibited hypersexuality.